AmanBenare19/SQL_Project_Netflix/README.md

 The dataset used for this analysis is the Netflix Movies and TV Shows dataset, which is available on Kaggle.
 You can access and download the dataset from the following link: [Dataset link](https://www.kaggle.com/datasets/shivamb/netflix-shows)

 ## Technologies Used
-PostgreSQL: Used for data manipulation and query execution.
+- PostgreSQL: Used for data manipulation and query execution.
-Kaggle Dataset: For raw data regarding Netflix's content.
+- Kaggle Dataset: For raw data regarding Netflix's content.

-### `netflix_content` Table Schema
+### Schema
 ```sql
 CREATE TABLE netflix_content (
     id SERIAL PRIMARY KEY,